 1. Сlean up the mess in the structure

 Before moving the content to a new CMS, it’s essential to get rid of useless data.
 To achieve this, SEOs are programmed to crawl the site to see the full structure and integrated historical log files to understand whether bots would perceive URLs as it was intended to do.
 The result was astonishing since there were 2,5 M of orphaned URLs:

 What to do

-Explore content on orphaned pages and separate useful URLs from non-profitable ones.
+Explore the content on orphaned pages and separate the useful URLs from non-profitable ones.
 Then return useful URLs in structure by inserting interlinks from relevant indexable pages.
 Don’t forget to get rid of useless content by closing it with noindex tags/robots.txt (depends on the volume of similar URLs).
 To avoid mistakes in directives, check out our guide on common robots.txt pitfalls.

 Source: report in log analyzer JetOctopus

 This proves the fact that you might not really know your website well enough since bots could spend their resources on URLs that you don’t even know exist.

 Before launching a new version of a site, it’s crucial to check whether pages are linked properly.
 When developers open access to a website, bots start a crawl from the given page and discover new pages through the links.
 To get a more detailed explanation of the crawling and indexation process from Google’s blog, I provided a link.